 - It creates an acute negative energy balance within your body during which the body exhausts its glucose stores and switches over to a fat-burning state.

-- It decreases your blood glucose levels, thereby preventing extra energy from being stored as fat.
+- It decreases your blood glucose levels, hence preventing extra energy from being stored as fat.

-- It may dramatically reduce your blood insulin levels by 20%-31% and improve your cells’ insulin sensitivity, which enhances the use of your stored fat to generate energy.
+- Could help reduce your blood insulin levels by 20%-31% and improve your cells’ insulin sensitivity, which enhances the use of your stored fat to generate energy.

-- It may stimulate your nervous system to send chemical signals to your fat cells, instructing them to break down fat into fatty acids that can be used for energy production.
+- May help stimulate your nervous system to send chemical signals to your fat cells, instructing them to break down fat into fatty acids that can be used for energy production.

-- It may lower your heart rate and blood pressure by boosting your basal metabolic rate, which is the amount of energy your body burns while resting by 4%–14%
+- Could help lower your heart rate and blood pressure by boosting your basal metabolic rate, which is the amount of energy your body burns while resting by 4%–14%

 - It may reduce oxidative stress within your body by decreasing the production of inflammatory chemicals and harmful free radicals.

-- It may raise the breakdown of old or damaged white blood cells while simultaneously triggering the production of new white blood cells, thus improving your body’s immunity.
+- Likely to raise the breakdown of old or damaged white blood cells while simultaneously triggering the production of new white blood cells, thus improving your body’s immunity.